mattwaite/JOUR491-News-Applications/syllabus.md

 Homework:

-Read: A fundamental way newspaper sites need to change by Adrian Holovaty
+Read:[A fundamental way newspaper sites need to change](http://www.holovaty.com/writing/fundamental-change/) by Adrian Holovaty
-Read: A dao of web design by John Allsopp
+Read: [A dao of web design](http://alistapart.com/article/dao) by John Allsopp
-Read: Code, the newsroom and self doubt by Noah Veltman
+Read: [Code, the newsroom and self doubt](http://veltman.tumblr.com/post/56132893301/code-the-newsroom-and-self-doubt) by Noah Veltman

 Reaction Paper: In 500 words, give me your take on this.
 Look at the news you read.
 Could it be structured?
 What could you do with that structure?
 What do your answers say about you?
 Or where they come from?
 What medium they’re rooted in?
 And do you think you can do this?
 Due before next class.